 In the EU, the advertising and promotion of our products are subject to laws governing promotion of medicinal products, interactions with physicians, misleading and comparative advertising and unfair commercial practices.
 For example, applicable laws require that promotional materials and advertising in relation to medicinal products comply with the product's Summary of Product Characteristics, or SmPC, as approved by the competent authorities in connection with a marketing authorization approval.
 The SmPC is the document that provides information to physicians concerning the safe and effective use of the product.
 Promotional activity that does not comply with the SmPC is considered off-label and is prohibited in the EU.
-Other applicable laws at the EU level and in the individual EU member states also apply to the advertising and promotion of medicinal products, and further limit or restrict the advertising and promotion of our products to the general public and to health care professionals.
+Other applicable laws at the EU level and in the individual EU member states also apply to the advertising and promotion of medicinal products, including laws that prohibit the direct-to-consumer advertising of prescription-only medicinal products and further limit or restrict the advertising and promotion of our products to the general public and to health care professionals.
 Violations of the rules governing the promotion of medicinal products in the EU could be penalized by administrative measures, fines and imprisonment.